musical-god-hybrid/Actual-Website/README.md

 #### Overall Experience: (Fun AF)2 (12/10)

-12 isn’t 102, but it is 10 + 2.
-And I mean it when I say it was my favorite life experience so far.
+12 isn't 102 And I mean it when I say it was my favorite life experience so far.

 ## (Upcoming) Shrek Jr. (2022)